On the Exact Convex Hull of IFS Fractals: Methods for the Convex Hull

+Furthermore, Method \ref{s040202} readily generalizes to higher dimensions as well, according to the remarks made after Proposition \ref{s040101} about defining focality with matrix IFS factors.
+Though our method may be appealing for its generality, it is inefficient for various reasons.

-However appealing for its generality, the method is inefficient for the following reasons: \begin{itemize} \item The computational cost of evaluating the sets $\EFoc_L(F)$ can be high in Step 2, potentially carried out for each $L\leq 2|\nu(\mcAf)|$.
-Though the property $\EFoc_l(F)\subset\EFoc_L(F)\ (l\leq L)$ and the remarks after Definition \ref{s040201} can increase the efficiency of evaluation cumulatively. \item Checking whether $\mH(\EFoc_L(F))\subset\Conv(\EFoc_L(F))$ holds can carry a significant risk of computational error.
-If the cardinality $|\Ext(F)|$ is large, then a program may arrive at the erroneous conclusion that the containment property is true prematurely, not at the actual sought level $L_*$ since the extrema tend to cluster, as noted in the remarks after Theorem \ref{s030110}. \item Figures \ref{s050407} and \ref{s050410} generated from a seed, show why an ``inside-out'' address generation approach (Theorem \ref{s020204}) cannot possibly tackle the convex hull problem robustly.
-For certain IFS parameters, the extremal period length $|x|$ can be large (in these figures $262$ and $41$ respectively), potentially causing an exponential runtime for the iterative address generation of $\EFoc_L(F)$ (see Theorems \ref{s030211}, \ref{s030212}). \end{itemize} As projected earlier, due to the above issues with this ``inside-out'' method, an alternative ``outside-in'' approach is presented in Section \ref{s0404}.
+For instance, the computational cost of evaluating the sets $\EFoc_L(F)$ can be high in Step 2, potentially carried out for each $L\leq 2|\nu(\mcAf)|$.
+Though the property $\EFoc_l(F)\subset\EFoc_L(F)\ (l\leq L)$ and the remarks after Definition \ref{s040201} can increase the efficiency of evaluation cumulatively.

+On the other hand, checking whether $\mH(\EFoc_L(F))\subset\Conv(\EFoc_L(F))$ holds can carry a significant risk of computational error.
+If the cardinality $|\Ext(F)|$ is large, then a program may arrive at the erroneous conclusion that the containment property is true prematurely, not at the actual sought level $L_*$ since the extrema tend to cluster, as noted in the remarks after Theorem \ref{s030110}.